MuskanChaddha/Registeration-Login-Form/README.md

 # Registeration-Login-Form
-->Data saved In Database
-->User Can Login and Register too

 # Make Sure that You have Installed XAMPP or TOMCAT server to run php
 -> Save the Php document in the htdocs path like this  C:\xampp\htdocs